d-oliveros/isomorphine/README.md

 * When called from the browser: `isomorphine.proxy()` creates a mirror to the server-side entities.
 The mirror is preprocessed and injected by webpack, so you must [add isomorphine as a webpack loader](#webpack-configuration).
 No router is created in the browser, and no server-side modules are actually `require()`'d in the browser.

 In this example, we will be using a fictitious server-side model called `User`.
 We will be splitting each model method in its own file.
+Please note that only files that export a function can be used in the browser.

 ```js
 // in /models/User/create.js